arunasurya/bisqtransifex/translatordoc.md

 The list is based on several factors such as usage of the software by the speakers of these languages (we encode the selected language within the software as a parameter when a user opens a link to a web property of ours (e.g. bisq.network or docs.bisq.network).
 Some users may opt out of this parameter, so this may not be a complete representation), how complete the translation for a particular language is, translator activity level, poor competence in English among speakers of those languages, and the importance of introducing Bisq to certain countries.

-Although we have 29 languages for the bisq-desktop project, for now, we are putting the translations for the noncore languages on hold.
+Although we have over 30 languages for the bisq-desktop project, for now, we are putting the translations for the noncore languages on hold.
 We are going to keep them in the project, but the translation of those languages is not compensated for the moment.
 This is not a final list, and we welcome discussions and suggestions for adding/removing languages.
 The decision to add a new language to the list above will be mostly based on the user base in that language and the parameters outlined above.

 ## Compensation Requests
 - Here are some past compensation requests for you to gauge your own request: